Karin-Goldin/EmailChipInput/README.md

 ## Design notes

-- Email validation uses a simple regex suitable for UI-level validation (not RFC-perfect).
+- Email validation is handled at UI level using a simple regex, which is sufficient for client-side validation but not RFC-complete.
-- Overflow popover is anchored relative to the +N chip and closes on outside click / ESC.
+- Duplicate emails are prevented using case-insensitive comparison.
+- overflow behavior shows a limited number of chips (visibleLimit) and represents the rest with a +N chip to maintain a clean UI.
+- The +N chip opens a popover to allow visibility and removal of hidden emails, improving usability without cluttering the input.

+## Challenges & How They Were Overcome

+- Preventing layout jumps when many emails are added required careful use of flexbox, fixed heights, and overflow handling.
+- Bi-directional communication between parent and child - Allowing the parent to reset the child state using a controlled key (resetKey) pattern.

 ## Running Locally